 Ontario enabled automated speed enforcement in December 2019 under the Safer School Zones Act to reduce speeds in school zones and community safety zones.

 Learn more about automated speed enforcement systems, tickets, fines and benefits.

 Red light cameras

 Municipalities in Niagara will be outfitted with red light cameras as part of Niagara Region's Automated Speed Enforcement Program.
 In 2023, we will add ten new red light cameras on Regional roads across Niagara.

 Red-light cameras have been in operation in Ontario since November 2000.
 The program and processes are well-established and recognized by the court system for their high quality and proof of violations.

-Community Safety Zones help to change driver behaviour, including reducing speed and distracted driving, and improving safety on certain sections of road where public safety is of special concern.
+Community safety zones help to change driver behaviour, including reducing speed and distracted driving, and improve safety on certain sections of road where public safety is of special concern.